 For example, this past weekend, Five Seasons Sports Club in Burr Ridge, Ill. hosted an event, dubbed “Slug It Out For Special Olympics.”

 Some Special Olympics reps were on hand, and the club’s boxing instructor and event organizer, Mike Nishimura, provided tips as a number of contestants threw as many punches as they could muster, in a 60-second span, into his mitts.
-There were no reporters there, but as you can see below, that doesn’t mean the event went unchronicled.
+There were no reporters there, but through video and follow-up pitches to local media, it was far from the end of our efforts.